jamesflorentino/nanoScrollerJS/README.md

 #### How to build & contribute

+1. Make sure that you have [Grunt](http://gruntjs.com/) installed.
+2. In terminal move to nanoscroller folder and run `npm install` to install all dependencies.
-1. Make all JS changes in Coffeescript file(s), CSS changes in CSS file(s).
+3. Make all Javascript changes in Coffeescript file(s), CSS changes in CSS file(s).
-2. In terminal move to nanoscroller folder and run `cake build`
-3. If you want to check how much the plugin size has changed compared to last build, run `cake size` *
+4. run `grunt` to build nanoScroller
-4. Make sure that all changes are valid and open a pull request.
+5. Make sure that all changes are valid and open a pull request.

-\* Uses `sizer.js` from [jQuery project](https://github.com/jquery/jquery/pull/511)
+#### How to run tests

+1. You need to have [PhantomJS](http://phantomjs.org/) installed.
+On Mac OS X the easiest way is to install [Homebrew](http://mxcl.github.com/homebrew/) and run `brew install phantomjs`.
+2. run `grunt test` in terminal

 ### Browser compatibility